SlimTim10/Arduino-Text-Adventure/README.md

 ## Development

 To customize the game, edit the `setup_world()` function in `arduinotextadventure.ino`.
-You can make walls, add enemies, and set up the player (starting location, HP, and level).
+You can set the map dimensions, make walls, add enemies, and set up the player (starting location, HP, and level).

 ## Notes